milankarman/HobbitSpeedrunTools/README.md

 # Acknowledgements

+- [Shockster](https://github.com/Shockster218) For contributing the "Apply Cheats to Save" system and helping with the "Reload on Lost Warp" cheat
 - [Erfg12's Memory.dll](https://github.com/erfg12/memory.dll/) used for reading and writing to the game memory
 - [NonInvasiveKeyboardHook by Kfirprods](https://github.com/kfirprods/NonInvasiveKeyboardHook) used for assigning global hotkeys
 - [ini-parser by Rickyah](https://github.com/rickyah/ini-parser) used to read and write to the config file